-Chitral to the local people is Chetrar while for the ancient people and others it is Qashqar or Kashqar.
+Chitral to the indigenous people is Chetrar while in ancient times it was called Qashqar or Kashqar.

 Historians, anthropologists, authors, travelogue writers and others have described Chitral as the most romantic, captivating and enchanting place tugged into the mighty Hindukush mountains in the extreme north-west of Pakistan with the indigenous Khowar-speaking people proud of their centuries-old unique culture and traditions.

 Chitral is bordered in the east with Gilgit-Baltistan, south-east Swat valley, north and north-east by China and the Wakhan corridor of Afghanistan, and in the west by the Nuristan and Kunar provinces of Afghanistan.
 In the south of Chitral is situated the Upper Dir district of Khyber Pakhtunkha province.